melissametz/melissametz/README.md

 # Melissa Metz

 ## About Me:
 Hi 👋 I am Melissa Metz.
-Currently, I work as a Paralegal and Data Analyst at an Employment Law Firm in Oakland, California.
-I built and manage the firm's website, and use SQL to calculate Wage and Hour Penalties for damage models used in Mediation.
-I am also a Full-Stack Software Enigneer and have two years of experience in Software Development with a solid understanding of Data Structures, and Algorithms.
+I am a Full-Stack Software Enigneer and have two years of experience in Software Development with a solid understanding of Data Structures, and Algorithms.
 I am always hungry to learn new things and expand my knowledge and expertise.
 I love problem solving and using the best tools and technologies to solve them.

 ## 🌱 Currently learning:
 <img src="https://img.shields.io/badge/MySQL-282C34?logo=MySQL&logoColor=f29111" alt="MySQL Logo" height="25"/>